References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

 \citet{fabbri-etal-2021-summeval} collected model outputs for SummEval from $24$ extractive and abstractive summarization systems, which were SOTA between 2017 and 2019.
 We focus on the $16$ models for which they provided human judgments.

 For all datasets, we also include summaries generated by contemporary LLMs.
-This is crucial given that prior studies have demonstrated that evaluation metrics often show lower correlation with high-quality outputs \cite{peyrard-2019-studying, alva-manchego-etal-2021-un}.
-We see a similar pattern for LLMs (\S\ref{subsec:corr_humans}).
+This is crucial given that prior studies demonstrated that evaluation metrics often show lower correlation with high-quality outputs \cite{peyrard-2019-studying, alva-manchego-etal-2021-un}.
+Below, we report a similar pattern for LLMs (\S\ref{subsec:corr_humans}).
 For consistency purposes, we follow \citet{lin-zeldes-2024-GUMSAGE} and use Llama3-3B-Instruct \cite{hermann2015teaching}, Qwen-2.5-7B-Instruct \cite{qwen2025qwen25technicalreport}, Claude-3.5 \cite{anthropic2024claude3.5}, and GPT-4o \cite{openai2024gpt4o}.
 For each LLM, we generate a single summary.
-This way, we emphasize LLM variety over multiple generations.
-Details on the generation parameters and prompts etc.~are reported in Appendix~\ref{sec:appendix_models}.
+We emphasize LLM variety over multiple generations.
+Details on the generation parameters and prompts are reported in \autoref{sec:appendix_models}.